 Emily Peterson offers up a unique and utterly delectable dish called Lobster Poached in Gewürztraminer and Pear Nectar.
 The surprising combination of ingredients delivers sophisticated flavor and is easy to make.
 And last but not least, a show-stopping Lobster Benedict from Matt Jennings will make any weekend breakfast or brunch truly memorable.

 You can simplify all of these recipes by purchasing cooked lobster meat, but it’s pretty easy to prepare for yourself.
-Besides, when you cook the lobster yourself, you can steal a few bites in the kitchen—plate and napkins optional.
+Besides, when you cook the lobster yourself, you can steal a few bites in the kitchen—plate and napkins are optional.